 Middle School at ACS is designed to nurture the whole child.
 All aspects of the curriculum, including extracurricular opportunities, are intended to help students see and experience God in their everyday lives.
 In 6th grade, it is our goal to equip students to navigate the middle school years in a positive and Christ like manner, starting in the fall with an overnight camp experience and continuing throughout the entire school year as we grow together as a classroom community.

 Bible: We use CSI’s newest curriculum, Walking With God and His People.
-Our year starts with a study of the inspiring book of Colossians, followed by a unit entitled “The Setting of God’s Story” which provides the backdrop for the remainder of our year via Old Testament character review, revisiting the Books of the Bible, Biblical timelines, etc. We then delve into the New Testament, picking up with Jesus’ life and ministry through his death and resurrection.
+Our year starts with a study of the inspiring book of Colossians, including a study of the life of Paul the Apostle and an overview of his mission to the Gentiles.
+We then delve into the New Testament, picking up with Jesus’ life and ministry through his death and resurrection.
 Following a unit on Pentecost, we explore Paul’s Missionary Journeys.
-Sixth graders have many opportunities for personal growth and response through writing our class devotional book, creating graphic faith expressions, completing and presenting projects, and writing in our Bible journals.
+Sixth graders have many opportunities for personal growth and response through writing devotionals, memorizing and reciting Bible verses, creating graphic faith expressions, completing and presenting projects, and writing in our Faith Journals.

 Language Arts: This subject aims to develop strong skills in all facets of language arts.
+Over the course of the year, sixth graders engage in in-depth novel studies, which address a wide array of language arts skills, as well as allow for faith-based discussions.
 The spelling component expands on phonics skills while promoting contextual comprehension and higher-level thinking skills.
-Over the course of the year, sixth graders engage in in-depth novel studies which address a wide array of language arts skills as well as allow for faith-based discussions.
 Students also participate in various writing projects, such as narrative, argumentative, and informational writing.
-In addition, grammar and independent reading requirements all combine to provide a well-rounded language arts experience.
+In addition, grammar studies using the Easy Grammar program and independent reading requirements all combine to provide a well-rounded language arts experience.

-Math: We use Connected Mathematics from Prentice Hall.
-Connected Mathematics encourages not only memorization but also understanding of and critical thinking about mathematical concepts.
+Math: We use Big Ideas Math: Modeling Real Life.
+Big Ideas offers a balance of learning procedures and conceptual understanding.
 The units we study in 6th grade focus on factors and multiples; using percentages; operations with fractions and decimals; shapes and angles and their relationships; and an introduction to algebra.
-Through our study of math, we are able to learn a little more about our amazing Creator God.
+We learn study skills and practice good habits to be successful in any math classroom.
+Through our study of math, we are able to learn a little more about our amazing Creator God and His orderly design.

 Physical Education: Sixth Grade students receive two fifty minute sessions of PE each week.
 Many different activities and sports are used in order for students to find areas they enjoy and excel.
 Students should be using the skills learned successfully in modified games and activities.